 - Insert and turn clockwise until secure

-- Run 2-3 gallons of water through system
+- Run 2-3 gallons of water through the system

-- Discard first batch of ice (24 hours worth)
+- Discard the first batch of ice (about 24 hours worth)

 Air Purification Filter:

-- Sub-Zero’s NASA-inspired air filtration removes ethylene gas
+- Sub-Zero’s air filtration system helps remove ethylene gas

-- Extends produce freshness by days or weeks
+- Can extend produce freshness by days or weeks

 Replacement procedure varies by model.
-Most are simple cartridge replacements accessible from interior.
+Most are simple cartridge replacements accessible from the interior.

 Door Gasket Inspection: